beniaminogreen/zoomerjoin/paper.md

 # Statement of Need

-Fuzzy matching is typically taken to mean finding all pairs of rows between two datasets that have distance less than a specified threshold.
+Fuzzy matching is typically taken to mean identifying all pairs of observations between two datasets that have distance less than a specified threshold.
 Existing fuzzy-joining methods in R do not scale to large datasets as they exhaustively compare all possible pairs of units and recording all matching pairs, incurring a quadratic $\mathcal{O}(mn)$ time cost.
-Perhaps worse, the most widely-used software packages typically also have a space complexity of $O(mn)$, meaning that a patient user cannot simply wait for the join to complete, as the memory of even large machines will be quickly exhausted [ @fuzzyjoin ].
+Perhaps worse, the most widely-used software packages typically also have a space complexity of
+$O(mn)$, meaning that a patient user cannot simply wait for the join to complete, as the memory of even large machines will be quickly exhausted [
+@fuzzyjoin ].

 Zoomerjoin solves this problem by implementing two Locality-Sensitive Hashing algorithms [@Broder; @Datar_2004] which sort observations into buckets using a